basin-dev/continue/autodebug/README.md

 - A fix suggestion shown to you + `Make Edit` button
 - Write a docstring for the current function
 - Ask a question about your codebase
-- Suggestion up / down ??? (no clue what this does)
+- Move up / down to the closest suggestion

 ## Commands